Local Dissipativity Analysis of Nonlinear Systems: Error bounds for function synthesis

 \subsection{Quadratic Error Bounds}

 \secref \ref{sec:lmiBound1} bounded matrix behavior across a simplex of a triangulation.
 Here, the focus shifts to bounding an inequality constraint within a closed two-norm ball about the origin.
-As in previous sections, application of Taylor's theorem is used to bound the inequality across the region.
-However, by focusing on a two-norm ball about the origin, \thmref \ref{thm:originLMI} later expands concepts used in \ac{cpa} function synthesis to different function types.
+As in previous sections, Taylor's Theorem bounds the inequality across the region.
+However, by focusing on a two-norm ball about the origin, \thmref \ref{thm:originLMI} expands concepts used in \ac{cpa} function synthesis to different function types.

 \begin{thm} Consider the inequality

 where $x \vecdim{n}$, $\theta:\mathbb{R}^n\rightarrow\mathbb{R}^n,$ $\zeta:\mathbb{R}^n\rightarrow\mathbb{R}^m,$ $\theta, \zeta \in \mathcal{C}^2,$ $\theta(0) {=}0, $ and $\zeta(0) {=} 0.$ Let $\hat{\theta} {\geq} \max_{k \in \mathbb{Z}_1^n,\xi \in B_\epsilon(0)} \norm{\bH_{\theta^{(k)}}(\xi) }_2$ and $\hat{\zeta} {\geq} \max_{k \in \mathbb{Z}_1^m,\xi \in B_\epsilon(0)} \norm{\bH_{\zeta^{(k)}}(\xi) }_2$.
 Let $\mathbf{J}_{\theta}$ and $\mathbf{J}_{\zeta}$ be the Jacobians of $\theta$ and $\zeta$ evaluated at $x = 0$.
 Further, let $\Pi \vecdim{m\times m}$ be a diagonal, positive definite matrix, where $\underline{\pi}$ is the minimal non-zero value of $\Pi^{-1}$.
 If